electricimp/UBloxAssistNow/AGENT_LIB_README.md

 ### setHeaders(*headers*) ###

-By default there are no requests headers set.
-Use this method to update request headers.
+By default there are no HTTP requests headers set, the imp API's defaults will be used.
+Use this method to customize HTTP request headers.

 #### Parameters ####